axel358/smartdock/README.md

     alt="Get it on F-Droid"
     height="80">](https://f-droid.org/packages/cu.axel.smartdock)

-You can grab the latest release from F-Droid
+You can grab the latest release from F-Droid.

 Note: The application should be installed as a system app in order to obtain the right permissions.
 Without this functionality will be limited.

 ## Usage

-### Grant restricted permissions:
+### Grant Restricted Permissions:
 On some devices Accessibility and Notification permissions might not be available.
 To solve this go to:  System Settings > Apps > Smartdock > 3 Dot menu (Top right corner) > Allow restricted permissions

 You might also want to hide the Android navigation bar.